yuqi-zhang/atomic-system-containers-quickstart/README.md

 ## System Container Examples:

+### Hello-world Container

+This is a test container that uses ncat to greet you when you `curl localhost:$PORT` ($PORT defaults to 8081, You can change that with --set), it will respond with a "Hi world".
+You can install it directly with: `atomic install --system --set=PORT=$PORT --set=RECEIVER=$NAME gscrivano/hello-world`, where the --set flags and values are optional.

+You can now start the systemd service with `systemctl start hello-world`.
+You can see the container of the status with `atomic containers list` and `systemctl status hello-world`.
+If the container is running fine, `curl localhost:$PORT` should respond with a "Hi world".

+One can also play around with parameters, such as `--set=RECEIVER=Jerry`, and it will output "Hi Jerry" instead.

+`atomic uninstall hello-world` stops and removes the container.

 ### Etcd container

-You can directly pull a pre-built image from the repo here: `atomic install --system gscrivano/etcd`
+You can directly install a pre-built image from the repo here: `atomic install --system gscrivano/etcd`

 This will pull the pre-built etcd image from [docker hub](https://hub.docker.com/r/gscrivano/etcd/) and install the system container.

-As of atomic 1.12 you have to start the service manually with `systemctl start etcd`.
+The container is now installed but not running.
+If you use `atomic containers list -a` you will see that it is created but inactive.
+You can start the service with `systemctl start etcd`. or `atomic run etcd` (which for a system container just re-routes the command to systemctl start)

-You can check the status of the container with `atomic ps`(as of v1.12 this has been refractored to `atomic containers list`), or `systemctl status etcd`
+You can check the status of the container with `atomic containers list`, or `systemctl status etcd`

 To stop and remove the container, you can directly use `atomic uninstall etcd`.
 Don't do yet this if you want to test out flannel as well.